 There are approximately eight billion lists on the internet detailing the worst puzzles in video games.
 Hell, we got into the act ourselves back in 2015.
 You probably know the classics: the maple syrup-doused fake mustache from Gabriel Knight, the mirrored alphabet Rumpelstiltskin bamboozle in the first King's Quest, Hitchhiker's Guide to the Galaxy's game-ending babelfish Rube Goldberg machine, the busted goat sequence in the (otherwise incredible) Broken Sword.
 Those are all memorably antagonizing, and they serve as a shorthand explainer for how the golden age of adventure gaming grew fat on its moon logic excess before plummeting to the ground.

 But games have also seen plenty of great puzzles along with the failures.
 You know what I'm talking about; the visual riddles that tease you just long enough before revealing their truths, with no disappointed exhales after discovering a solution that's either too obvious or too convoluted.
 That moment of satisfaction you feel when you crack it, you genius.
-Here are ten that stand out, and please chime in with your favorites in the comments below.
+Here are 10 that stand out.

 Insult sword fighting in Monkey Island